rikiod/SpaceCommsApp/README.md

 Here is the circuit for the code above:
 ![Seven Segment Circuit](sevenSegmentCircuit.png)

+**Fig. 5** The circuit used to run a seven segment display on, compatible with the code as seen above.

 **5. English Input System:**

 In our program, it is important for the operators to be able to input and receive in English.
 However, since we only have two buttons as an input, we have to develop an English input system which is different from a traditional keyboard, instead using two buttons.